As you already know (right?) Marketo-hosted Landing Pages can be accessed with or without a trailing .html in the path part of the URL.

 Problem is, the page the user actually viewed was

 Oops.
-You stripped the mistakenly stripped the . from the query string from the path, yes.
-But you also
+You stripped the .html from the path, yes.
+But you also mistakenly stripped the .html from the query string.

 “A filename in the query string?” you ask.
 Sure, why not?
 It’s completely valid, and might contain valuable information about lead attribution.
 By inadvertently affecting the query string, you could change the meaning of the person’s journey.